Skip to content

 (01) Approach

-What it feels like to work together
+What it's like working together

-You'll be heard as a musician
+1. You'll be heard as a musician

 Before anything else, the question is whether the groove feels right and the emotion is coming through.
 You won't have to fight to be understood as a player.
 That part's a given.

-You don't need the jargon
+2. You don't need the jargon

 Tell me the feeling you're chasing: a record you love, a moment that gives you chills, a vibe you're after.
 Translating that to levels and signal chains, that's where I come in.
 You'll focus on whether what's coming out of the speakers is hitting right.

-You'll feel welcomed
+3. You'll feel at home

 (02) Listen